 Please note: When CBHC reviews the information from this line item during the annual fiscal site visit, the purpose for the local travel must be clear on the employee reimbursement form.

-Training/Conference Expense & Travel: CBHC will pay for conferences directly related to the tools/outcomes in the contract and program model.
+Training/Conference Expense & Travel: CBHC will pay for conferences directly related to the program model.
 Include the name of the conference, virtual or in-person, the cost (known or estimated) of the conference registration, travel (air or out of town mileage), hotel, and meals as applicable in this line item for staff included in the salary detail or program participants.
 Include number of attendees and their positions.

 If the conference is out of town, transportation to and from the airport and hotel may be included in the budget.
 Meal expense should be budgeted by using the federal rate (see www.gsa.gov for Meal Expenses Breakdown).
 Actual meal expense is not reimbursed.
 If a meal is provided at the conference, CBHC does not reimburse for that per diem meal.
 Do not include the cost of a rental car unless pre-approved by CBHC.

-Please note: Do not include the cost to attend Nonprofit Leadership Center trainings, the Early Childhood Council conference, or the REACHUP Affirming Fatherhood conference as the CBHC contributes to the cost of the conferences directly to those agencies.
+Please note: Do not include the cost to attend Nonprofit Leadership Center trainings

 Rent & Lease/Equipment: Include the rental cost for new equipment leased for the program.
 Describe the total cost and how the percentage was allocated for the direct use for the program.
 Do not allocate existing agency expenses in the budget.
 Do not include copier lease if including per copy cost for copying in printing & copying.